 - Establishing Series Moment: Some of the sentences included in the first few paragraphs of the first novel's prologue include "The end of the world did not come in AD 1420, as prophesied.
 But there was still enough merry stuff happening anyway".
 The text that follows lives up to that grim-but-amusing promise.

-- Fantasy Gun Control: Completely and brutally averted.
+- Fantasy Gun Control: Completely averted.
 Sapkowski is all too conscious about showing how the advent of early artillery and portable hand-held guns led to changes in late-medieval warfare.
 The characters mostly use melee weapons and crossbows, but they're keen on firing off a gun in self-defence or combat if the need arises.
 The spread of gunpowder weaponry in warfare is all the more Truth in Television when you realise the Hussite Wars were one of the main catalysts for this during the late-medieval history of central European nations.

 - Genre Savvy: Part of the humour in the series is based on genre-savvy characters and a genre-savvy narrator.

-- Grey and Grey Morality: The lines between good and evil are murky throughout the series, not least because the period is one of major political, social, religious and technological upheavals.
-Some blatantly villainous or destructive characters tilt this trope into Black and Gray Morality.
+- Grey-and-Grey Morality: The lines between good and evil are murky throughout the series, not least because the period is one of major political, social, religious and technological upheavals.
+Some blatantly villainous or destructive characters tilt this trope into Black-and-Gray Morality.

-- Historical-Domain Character: And how...
+- Historical Domain Character: And how...
 In addition to plenty of fictional characters, the novels in the series include appearances by a slew of actual noblemen, church people, scholars, war leaders, famous traders and townsmen from period Silesia, Poland and the Czech lands.
 In the prologues of each novel and some of the character dialogues, other famous contemporary figures from elsewhere in Europe are also namedropped.

 - Historical Fantasy: Firmly in place.
 The trilogy is more akin to historical adventure novels, with supernatural and fantasy elements regularly interfering from behind the scenes, rather than straight-up fantasy.
 Sapkowski deliberately tried to go a different route than the Deconstructor Fleet Sword & Sorcery path he tread previously in The Witcher series, and while his writing style and the themes he covers are similar, he wanted to avoid a retread of Geralt and related characters.